rx-angular/rx-angular/libs/state/docs/snippets/behavior-subject-vs-rx-state.md

 **Summary:**

 - Now we have a bit more code but component is more reactive.
-- Component initialization now not depending on `OnInit` lifecycle hook and will be a reaction to `init$` event.
+- Component initialization is not depending on the `OnInit` lifecycle hook and will be a reaction to the `init$` event.
 - We removed imperative `answerTask()` method.
 - Now we have only one subscription to manage.
 - We dont have any code inside subscription.